pravega/pravega/documentation/src/docs/controller-service.md

 The Controller plays a central role in the lifecycle of a Stream:
 _creation_, _updation_, _truncation_, _sealing_, [_scaling_](pravega-concepts.md#elastic-streams-auto-scaling) and _deletion_.
 To implement these operations, the Controller manages both a Stream's metadata and its associated Stream Segments.
-For example, as part of Stream’s lifecycle, new segments can be created and existing segments can be sealed.
+For example, as part of Stream’s lifecycle, new Segments can be created and existing Segments can be sealed.
 The Controller decides on performing these operations by ensuring the availability and consistency of the Streams for the clients accessing them.

 # Architecture